Isle of Harris Long Exposure Seascape Photography Workshop

 You will have the option to eat as a group at the Harris Hotel in the evenings.
 Margaret will be staying at her home in Geocrab, so will collect you first thing and leave you around 6pm so we are all refreshed for the next day.

-Please send an email for further information.
-Please tell me a little about yourself and what you hope to gain from this week.
-Ask any questions at all that you may have and I will get back to you quickly.
+Enquire about February 2027 availability.
+Ask any questions at all that you may have, and I will get back to you quickly.
 Thank you!

 To get a flavour for Harris at this time of year, here is a video from 2023 when I spent February and March leading workshops in Harris.